National Motor Museum, Beaulieu: The museum today

 The museum also hosts a collection of the well-known Rolls-Royce radiator mascots – the Spirit of Ecstasy – also known as the Flying Lady.
 The collection includes a figurine commissioned by John Walter Edward Douglas-Scott-Montagu, the 2nd Baron to his friend Charles Robinson Sykes who sculpted a personal mascot for the bonnet of his Rolls-Royce Silver Ghost.
 Sykes originally crafted a figurine of a female model, Eleanor Thornton, in fluttering robes, pressing a finger against her lips – to symbolise the secret of the love between John and Eleanor, his secretary.
 The figurine was consequently named The Whisper.

 Additional attractions include the National Motor Museum Monorail, veteran bus ride, playground, restaurant and a substantial part of the Palace House and grounds, including the partially ruined Beaulieu Abbey.
 Among the monastery buildings to have been preserved are the domus (now used for functions and exhibitions), and the refectory, which is now the parish church.

+The museum opened a new gallery in the Spring of 2026; "Driven: Britain's Motoring Story."
+Part funded by the National Lottery Heritage Fund the £700,000 project gave the museum at Beaulieu a new look to its entrance hall and upper-gallery and re-introduced visitors to the story of motoring in Britain.